 Manufactured by CareFusion.

-The Ruby Adjustable Chinstrap is an updated design from the original Tiara Topaz Adjustable Chinstrap.
+The PURESOM Premier Chinstrap is an updated design from the original Tiara Premier Chinstrap.
 Cardinal Health has upgraded this product with Breathe-o-Prene material and improved Velcro attachments.
+The PURESOM Premier Chinstrap now comes with smaller straps, fitting less material around the face and over the head.

 CPAP.com always offers these services: